Kaninte/refind-dreary-dark/README.md

-# refind-dreary
+# refind-dreary-dark
 ![screenshot](https://i.redditmedia.com/-LCobqYiQ4kLaLS3pmqPjcdnLa2MruQoINa3KDbKVzo.jpg?s=f4cd6834507dd0dfd046684745ab7954)

-A gloomy rEFInd theme (as seen in [this Reddit thread](https://www.reddit.com/r/unixporn/comments/6370xc/i_present_to_you_refinddreary_a_gloomy_elegant/)) based on rEFInd-minimal and rEFInd-ambience, taking the best of both themes.
+A dark version of the gloomy rEFInd theme (as seen in [this Reddit thread](https://www.reddit.com/r/unixporn/comments/6370xc/i_present_to_you_refinddreary_a_gloomy_elegant/)) based on rEFInd-minimal and rEFInd-ambience, taking the best of both themes.

 This is a fork with an added readme for a description, as well as instructions for how to install the theme.

 ### Author's description
-    This theme is based on /u/Evan-Purkhiser's rEFInd-minimal, and /u/dyslexiccoder's refind-ambience.
+    The original theme by /u/dheishman is based on /u/Evan-Purkhiser's rEFInd-minimal, and /u/dyslexiccoder's refind-ambience.
-    I just wanted to extend credit where credit is due, and thank you both for making those awesome themes.
-    This one is not much more than a mashup of my favorite parts of each.

 ### Automatic installation instructions (Unix based OS only, like Mac and Linux)
 <b>1.</b> Locate your rEFInd EFI directory.
 This is commonly <code>/boot/EFI/refind</code>, though it will depend on where you mount your ESP and where rEFInd is installed. <code>fdisk -l</code> and <code>mount</code> may help you find it.